 In some cases, especially when your behavior doesn’t line up with your beliefs, you may have some hard, long-term work ahead of you.
 Whatever past pain or old ideas are driving you to act against your own mind are lodged inside you tight.
 Some people call these “old tapes.”
 Recording over those tapes requires time and diligence and help.

 Try starting with the smallest changes first.
 Give yourself some wins.
 The small victories will set you up for bigger ones.
+Then as you gather your wins, you can share them with your people to help them gain the same ground.

 ENTER YOUR NAME AND EMAIL ADDRESS